US President Donald Trump avoided tax for years, report finds | DW | 28.09.2020

 Trump dismissed the accusations as "totally fake news," during a press conference on Sunday.

 "First of all, I paid a lot and I paid a lot of state income taxes too ...
-It'll all be revealed," the Republican leader and president said.
+It'll all be revealed," the Republican president said.

+Democrats jumped on the allegations, with House Speaker Nancy Pelosi saying it showed "Trump's disdain for America's working families."

+Biden's campaign team posted a tweet stating how much federal income tax had been paid by teachers ($7,239), firefighters ($5,283) and nurses ($10,216) — workers who have been hit hard by the global coronavirus pandemic and US wildfires — in comparison to Trump.

 Read more: US Election 2020: For Americans abroad, Election Day is already here